Sciebo-RDS/Sciebo-RDS/docs/content/doc/getting-started/k8s.md

 In the `describo` folder you will find the configuration of our used tool for metadata collection.
 Please adjust it according to its [manual](https://github.com/Arkisto-Platform/describo-online/wiki/General-information-about-configuring-the-application).

+If you want to use sciebo RDS for multiple EFSS you have to configure the `global.domains` object within `values.yaml`.
+For more informations, please take a look at the next chapter.

+### Multiple EFSS with a single sciebo RDS installation

+{{<callout info>}} Currently this approach only applies to ownCloud EFSS installation only.
+Other EFSS are not supported right now. {{</callout>}}

+For this purpose we develop a tool to help: [Sciebo RDS Install](https://github.com/Sciebo-RDS/Sciebo-RDS-Install).
+Please follow the installation steps.
+Otherwise you need to configure the `global.domains` object on your own.
+An example can be found in [values.yaml.example](https://github.com/Sciebo-RDS/Sciebo-RDS/blob/develop/getting-started/values.yaml.example).
+You have to remove this object, if you want to only serve a single installation.
+Please remove the `domains` object, because it overwrites your `layer1-port-owncloud` configuration otherwise.
+But you can use it for a single installation, too.
+(Maybe you want to add later other instances) Then you do not need to fill out the informations in `layer1-port-owncloud`.
+Also it overwrites all other ports which will be used as filestorage within sciebo RDS e.g. `layer1-port-reva` etc., so you cannot use reva and multiple ownCloud-instances at once.
+Please use separate sciebo RDS instances for this use-case.

 ### Generate OAuth2 identifier and secrets

 You have to generate the oauth credentials for your used oauth2 service provider.
 This credentials are generated, when